Marker Logo

 this page online

-Erected 1997 by The Manatee County Historical Society in cooperation with Joe and Libby Warner.
+1997 by The Manatee County Historical Society in cooperation with Joe and Libby Warner.

 Location.
 27° 28.442′ N, 82° 16.21′ W. Marker is in Myakka City, Florida, in Manatee County.
-Marker is at the intersection of Bradenton-Arcadia Road (Florida Route 64) and Verna Bethany Road, on the right when traveling east on Bradenton-Arcadia Road.
+It is at the intersection of Bradenton-Arcadia Road (Florida Route 64) and Verna Bethany Road, on the right when traveling east on Bradenton-Arcadia Road.
 Touch for map.
 Marker is in this post office area: Myakka City FL 34251, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-The Town of Rye (approx. 5.9 miles away); Old Miakka School (approx. 10.6 miles away); Miakka (approx. 10.9 miles away); Charles Partin (approx. 11.7 miles away); Historic Parrish (approx. 11.7 miles away); Major William Iredell Turner (approx. 11.8 miles away); Parrish's Founding Family (approx. 11.9 miles away); Duette School (approx. 12 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: The Town of Rye (approx. 5.9 miles away); Fort Hamer (approx. 10.4 miles away); Old Miakka School (approx. 10.6 miles away); Miakka (approx. 10.9 miles away); Fort Hamer 1849-1856 / Fort Hamer Military Road (approx. 10.9 miles away); Charles Partin (approx. 11.7 miles away); Historic Parrish (approx. 11.7 miles away); Major William Iredell Turner (approx. 11.8 miles away).

 Also see . . .
-Bethany Baptist Church
+Bethany Baptist Church.
+(Submitted on March 10, 2020.)

 Bethany Baptist Church Marker Side 2 image.
 Click for full size.

-Photographed By Tim Fillmon, October 29, 2019
+Photographed by Tim Fillmon, October 29, 2019

 2. Bethany Baptist Church Marker Side 2